 - Adequate resources to pay for treatment program ( insurance, self-pay, medicare, Ameel Rashid Scholarship)

 - Proof of Identification at the time of assessment/admission. ( Acceptable photo I.D. includes Driver’s License, state I.D., military I.D., employment I.D., school I.D. and or passport)

 Patient Financial Cost:

 Assessment and referrals are at no cost to the patient.
 Treatment costs are determined by the Level of Care, length of stay in treatment, and medical treatment required.
 We have financial counselors who can assist you in determining insurance benefits and potential out of pocket expenses.
-This service is extremely beneficial to all of clients, especially those that seek our services but live out of state.
+This service is extremely beneficial to all our clients, especially those that seek our services but live out of state.

 Please contact Angie Alton or Hayley Lester, Patient Financial Services Representatives at 309-683-6184 or 309-683-6108 to discuss the financial costs of the program.

 Some services may not be available at all locations.